 VNR, MM, YH: Tahiti became a recurrent motif.

 IO: In 1986, I drew a scene of waterfalls based on my memories of Tahiti at an installation called Jungle Choir displaying six MSX machines.
 In March 1987, Sony asked me to make content for their LaserDisc format, as I explained before, and I immediately decided to make a story about Tahiti.
 I read the historical facts of the missing aircrafts, ready to replace them with a fantasy version.
 Then, I chose a city called Saint Petersburg, Florida, as the spot where the Martin M-130 of mystery and legend would be discovered.
 In March 1987, I revisited Tahiti for location scouting.
 In October of that same year, my son was born.
-I actually wanted a son and intended to design a male character for The Flying Luna Clipper, but I had learned the lesson in life that one should not expect to get what one wants, so I designed a girly character, a flower called Tiara.
+I actually wanted a son and intended to design a male character for The Flying Luna Clipper, but I had learned the lesson from Buddha that one should not expect to get what one wants, so I designed a girly character, a flower called Tiara.
 In April 1990, I finally visited Saint Petersburg, Florida.
 Many years after the movie, in August 1991, I revisited Tahiti for the third time, now with my son.